PiwikPRO/PPMS-PublicDocs/sdks/android-sdk-beta/methods/setOfflineCacheAge().rst

 ----------

 | **milliseconds** (number, required)
 | The time (in milliseconds) after which events are removed from the local storage.
 Default value: 24 hours (24 * 60 * 60 * 1000 milliseconds).
-If 0 is set, events are stored for ever (unlimited time).
+If 0 is set, events are stored forever (unlimited time).
 If -1 is set, storing is turned off.

 Related methods
 ---------------